On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: A TCSP in FPR which is not in FP

-This completes the proof of Lemma~\ref{lemma:RelationalBaseMx}. \end{proof} The expressibility of $\CSP(\mathbb{Q};X)$ in $\FPR_2$ can be shown using the same approach as in the first part of Section~\ref{section_tcsps_in_fp} via Proposition~\ref{blockedSetProjection} if the suitable procedure from \cite{bodirsky2010complexity} for finding free sets can be implemented in $\FPR_2$.
-This is possible by encoding systems of Boolean linear equations in $\FPR_2$ similarly as in the case of symmetric reachability in directed graphs in the paragraph above Corollary~III.2. in \cite{dawar2009logics}.
+This completes the proof of Lemma~\ref{lemma:RelationalBaseMx}. \end{proof} The expressibility of $\CSP(\mathbb{Q};\mathrm{X})$ in $\FPR_2$ can be shown using the same approach as in the first part of Section~\ref{section_tcsps_in_fp} via Proposition~\ref{blockedSetProjection} if the suitable procedure from \cite{bodirsky2010complexity} for finding free sets can be implemented in $\FPR_2$.
+This is possible by encoding systems of mod-2 equations in $\FPR_2$ similarly as in the case of symmetric reachability in directed graphs in the paragraph above Corollary~III.2. in \cite{dawar2009logics}.
+As usual, a solution to a homogeneous system of mod-2 equations is called \emph{trivial} if all variables take value $0$, and \emph{non-trivial} otherwise.

-\begin{proposition} $\CSP(\mathbb{Q};\mathrm{X})$ is expressible in $\FPR_{2}$. \end{proposition} \begin{proof} Recall that $(\mathbb{Q};\mathrm{X})$ is preserved by $\mi$ and hence also by $\pp$.
-Our aim is to construct a $\{X,U\}$-formula $\phi(x)$ satisfying the requirements of Corollary~\ref{fp_pp} by rewriting the algorithm in Figure~\ref{algo:FreeSetsMX} in the syntax of $\FPR_2$.
-In the computation of the algorithm in Figure~\ref{algo:FreeSetsMX}, each constraint is of the form $X(x,y,z)$, and hence contributes a single equation to $E$, namely $x+y+z=0$.
-A variable $x$ denotes the value $1$ in a non-trivial solution of $E$ iff $E\cup \{x=1\}$ has some solution.
+\begin{proposition} $\CSP(\mathbb{Q};\mathrm{X})$ is expressible in $\FPR_{2}$. \end{proposition} \begin{proof} Recall that $\struct{B}\coloneqq (\mathbb{Q};\mathrm{X})$ is preserved by $\mx$ and hence also by $\pp$.
+Since all proper projections of the relations of $\struct{B}$ are trivial, $\struct{B}$ satisfies the prerequisites of Corollary~\ref{fp_pp}.
+Our aim is to construct a formula $\phi(x)$ satisfying the requirements of Corollary~\ref{fp_pp} by rewriting the algorithm in Figure~\ref{algo:FreeSetsMX} in the syntax of $\FPR_2$.
+In the computation of the algorithm in Figure~\ref{algo:FreeSetsMX}, each constraint is of the form $\mathrm{X}(x,y,z)$, and hence contributes a single equation to $E$, namely $x+y+z=0$.
 The algorithm subsequently isolates those variables which denote the value $1$ in some non-trivial solution for $E$.
-Write $E$ as ${M}\boldf{x}=\boldf{v}$.
-We define two numeric terms $f_{\!{M}}$ and $f_{\boldf{v}}$ which encode the matrix and the vector, respectively, of this system.
+Write $E$ as $M\boldf{x}=\boldf{v}$.
+We define two numeric terms $f_{M}$ and $f_{\boldf{v}}$ which encode the matrix and the vector, respectively, of this system.